rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-how-to-upgrade-zend-legacy-project.md

 ## Zend 3

 Congrats!
 This is the best Zend version you can have.
-Zend 3 itself was more or less only rebranded in 2018 to Laminass and continues its development.
+Zend 3 itself was more or less only rebranded in 2018 to Laminas and continues its development.
 Here is how to [migrate from Zend to Laminas](https://docs.laminas.dev/migration/).

 It's also worth reading [Zend Framework 3: A retrospective](https://getlaminas.org/blog/2020-03-09-transferring-zf-to-laminas.html) from 2020 to understand what's ahead of you after you migrate to Laminas.